On Dynamic Pricing with Covariates: Parameter Estimation and UCB-Based Pricing

-where $\theta=(\beta, \gamma)$ encapsulates the parameters, $z_{t}=(x_t, p_tx_t)$ is a column vector by concatenating the covariates, and $h(u)=g'(g^{-1}(u))$ for $u\in \mathbb{R}$.
-To gain some intuition into $l_t(\cdot)$, we can treat it as the weighted mean of the gap between observation $D_t$ and the estimator $g(z_t^\top \theta)$: by noting $1/h(u)=(g^{-1})'(u)$, it can be interpreted as a weight which captures the first-order information (derivative) of $\theta$ revealed at point $u$.
-Then the function $l_t$ as a first-order Taylor expansion proxy of $g^{-1}(\cdot)$ for the true likelihood function aims to find a $\theta$ that minimizes the weighted gap between $g(z_{t}^\top \theta)$ and $D_t.$ This can be seen when one maximizes $l_t$ over $\theta$, it achieves its maximum when $g(z_t^\top \theta)=D_t$ (if possible).
-The likelihood function $l_t$ takes the same form as the one in \citep{ban2021personalized}, but our analysis differs from the analysis therein and is more aligned with the analyses in the bandits literature \citep{abbasi2011improved, filippi2010parametric}.
-We also refer readers to \citep{Gillbook,heyde2008quasi} for more details.
+where $\theta=(\alpha, \beta)$ encapsulates the parameters, $z_{t}=(x_t, p_tx_t)$ is a column vector by concatenating the covariates, and $h(u)=g'(g^{-1}(u))$ for $u\in \mathbb{R}$.
+Since the distributions of the error terms (and thus the demands) are unknown, we can not maximize the exact likelihood function and can only use the quasi-likelihood.
+To gain some intuition for $l_t(\cdot)$, we can treat it as the weighted mean of the gap between the observation $D_t$ and the estimator $g(z_t^\top \theta)$: by noting $1/h(u)=(g^{-1})'(u)$, it can be interpreted as a weight which captures the first-order information (derivative) of $\theta$ revealed at point $u$.
+Then the function $l_t$ as a first-order Taylor expansion proxy of $g^{-1}(\cdot)$ for the true likelihood function aims to find a $\theta$ that minimizes the weighted gap between $g(z_{t}^\top \theta)$ and $D_t.$ To see this, when one maximizes $l_t$ over $\theta$, it achieves its maximum when $g(z_t^\top \theta)=D_t$ (if possible).

-Based on $l_t$, we define the regularized quasi-likelihood estimator with parameter $\lambda$ as:
+Based on $l_t$, we define the regularized quasi-likelihood estimator with parameter $\lambda>0$ as:

 where $\underline{g}$ denotes the lower bound of $g'(\cdot)$ as defined in Assumption \ref{assp_g}.
 The estimator $\hat{\theta}_t$ will be used throughout the paper.
-The motivation for the regularization term is to overcome the singularity caused by the arbitrary covariates and to ensure a curvature for the likelihood function.
+The regularization term avoids the singularity caused by the arbitrariness of the covariates $x_t$'s and also ensures a curvature for the likelihood function.